mrikasper/paper-advances-in-spiral-fmri/Manuscript.md

 In the following, we mainly present images from individual subjects (S7: Figs.
 2,3, S2: Figs. 4,6,9, S3: Fig. 5).
 However, as illustrated by Fig. 7, as well as
-supplementary materials SM1 and SM2, results were comparable for all six analyzed datasets.
+supplementary materials SM 1 and SM 2, results were comparable for all six analyzed datasets.

 The mean images (one run of subject S7, after realignment) of the